 Read more about common scams and 10 Tips to Avoid being a Victim on American Banker's Associations website here.

 Since Congress has passed the COVID-19 relief stimulus package, scammers are using it to target people for personal information or money.
+Be aware that the IRS will not call you about your stimulus money.
 Watch out for calls, texts and emails posing as the government and prompting you to enter personal information or pay charges to receive a share of the stimulus.
 Learn more here.

 Watch out for emails or texts claiming to be from national or global health authorities and other organizations.
 These are made to look official and try to trick victims to provide personal information or open an attachment containing malware.
 Don’t click on links or attachments in messages that make you skeptical or come from an unknown sender.
 Learn more here.